built-on-openfin/workspace-starter/how-to/customize-workspace/docs/what-manifest-types-are-supported.md

 - **inline-snapshot**: This manifest type expects the manifest setting to have the snapshot json inline rather than a url to a json file.
 - **manifest**: This manifest type expects the manifest setting to point to a json file that is an openfin manifest.
 An openfin app.
 - **desktop-browser**: This manifest type expects the manifest setting to point to a url which will be launched in the default desktop browser.
 - **endpoint**: An endpoint (see [How To Define Endpoints](./how-to-define-endpoints.md)) is a generic target that supports an action or a request/response.
 This custom endpoint will be passed the app definition to the action implementation.
 What happens after that point is down to your own implementation.
-It is one way of extending launch behavior should you need to.
+We recommend using the other manifest types but if you wish to try a custom way of launching an app then this gives you one way of extending launch behavior should you need to.
 - **connection**: A connected app (see [How To Manage Connections To Your Platform](./how-to-manage-connections-to-your-platform.md)) could have provided a list of child views that can be launched from home.
 If a selection is made against one of these entries then it will be sent to the connected app in order for it to launch the requested view.

+## Endpoint Ids

+The endpoint manifest type can accept custom endpoint ids if none of the supported manifest types cover the use case you are trying to evaluate.

 ## Source Reference